 In the digital age, you have access to potential customers all around the world thanks to the internet.
 The further you narrow down your niche, the better chance you’ll have of being the very best in the world at it, meaning you could make sales to people in every corner of the globe through an online store or a seller’s page on sites like Amazon and eBay.

-According to a recent article from Entrepreneur, niche micro-companies are set to gain more and more of the market share in the future.
+According to an article from Entrepreneur, niche micro-companies are set to gain more and more of the market share in the future.
 These small, specialised businesses can often outperform bigger companies who spread their focus over hundreds or even thousands of niches by focusing all of their attention on one.

 In your search for business success, you could therefore be better off aiming to be a David rather than a Goliath — while your competition tries to be a jack of all trades, you can quickly rise to the top of your niche by being the master of one.